-- The almond paste, Odense comes in 8 ounce paste and others brands are in 7 ounce packaging.
+- The almond paste, Odense comes in 8-ounce paste and others brands are in 7-ounce packaging.
 I have used both.
-If using 7 ounce. feel free to up the almond extract to 2 teaspoons.
+If using 7 ounces. feel free to up the almond extract to 2 teaspoons.

-- The cake can be frozen after step 3 in Assemble the Cake.
+- The cookie layers can be frozen after step 3 to Assemble the Cookie.

-- When ready to to eat, place frozen cakes in fridge to defrost.
+- When ready to eat, place frozen cookie layers the in fridge to defrost.
 Usually takes a few hours. continue with chocolate glaze step.

 - Any nutritional data I provide is an approximation and actual dietary information can vary based on ingredients and portion sizes.